kaptcha0/Quasar-Firewall/README.md

+> This code is no longer actively maintained by myself.

 # Quasar Firewall
 An AI powered firewall designed to detect mallicious HTTP requests and decide weather to process them or not.